ultrazohm/ultrazohm_sw/docs/source/mpsoc/ip_cores/uz_pmsm_model_9ph_dq/uz_pmsm_model_9ph_dq.rst

 The IP-core has two intended use cases:
 The model can be used in the dq domain only and the inputs are set from the PS.
-It is also possible to combine the model with the IP-cores :ref: "inverter", :ref:`uz_pmsm9ph_transformation` and :ref:`uz_pwm_ss_2l` to simulate a complete ninephase drive system.
+It is also possible to combine the model with the IP-cores :ref: "inverter", :ref:`uz_pmsm9ph_transformation` and :ref:`uz_pwm_ss_2l` to simulate a complete nine-phase drive system.

 Usage in PS only
 ****************